All Episodes

 You have to do it.

-And then when he started putting the tariffs in place and following through on what he said he was going to do, the world took note, and NATO started paying more.
+And then when he started putting the tariffs in place and following through on what he said he was going to do, the world took note and NATO started paying more.

-And by the way, it while simultaneously having the largest net reduction of carbon emissions on our own anyway.
+And by the way, while simultaneously having the largest net reduction of carbon emissions on our own anyway, why are we paying into the Paris Accords?

-You know, that's only going to bring them closer together because they see a weakened United States.
+That's only going to bring them closer together because they see a weakened United States.

 And none of this is good.

-And nobody else, I think, in the media will be able to tell you what I'm about to tell you, or have the guts to tell you this.
+And nobody else, I think, in the media will be able to tell you what I'm about to tell you or have the guts to tell you this.

 Now, Joe Biden said that he will not hold a joint press conference with Vladimir Putin.